 US customs laws require each imported article produced abroad to be marked in a conspicuous place, as legibly, indelibly and permanently as the nature of the article permits, with the English name of the country of origin to indicate to the ultimate purchaser in the US the name of the country in which the article was manufactured or produced.
 Articles specifically exempted from individual marking are an exception to this rule.

 The research report titled Guide to Doing Business with the US contains special labelling and marking requirements for a wide range of consumer goods such as watch and apparel imported into the US.

-Currently there is no AD duty investigation on goods manufactured in Hong Kong.
-However, Hong Kong may be affected by AD investigations and AD duties imposed on goods made in China and sold by a Hong Kong exporter.
+A recent review of available US records does not show any AD or CV duty investigations of goods manufactured in Hong Kong.
+However, Hong Kong may be directly affected by investigations of goods made in the Chinese mainland and sold by a Hong Kong exporter.
 Please click here for details on US anti-dumping / countervailing duty investigation notices on goods made in the Chinese mainland.

 If a petition is filed by a US company concerning the dumping or countervailable subsidisation of a particular good manufactured in the Chinese mainland, the DOC will investigate the primary exporters of this product, some of whom may be located in Hong Kong.
 Hong Kong exporters are thus advised to stay as informed as possible of all AD and CV investigations of mainland goods.

 Entry documents must be filed within 15 calendar days of the date that the shipment arrives at a US port of entry, unless an extension is granted.
 Entry documents include the following: